-We often talk about closed systems or open systems, but the reality we face in our universe is that aside from the universe itself, all sub-systems within that context are subject over time to decay attributed to an entropic arrow of time that provides a causative temporal arrow to emerge.
+We often talk about closed systems or open systems, but the reality we face in our universe is that aside from the universe itself, all sub-systems within that context are co-dependent on each other and borrow resources from and return back systemic outputs to each other ……but are all subject over time to progressive universal decay attributed to an entropic arrow of time that provides a causative temporal arrow to emerge.

 According to our best current models of our universe this uni-directional arrow of time towards a future of higher entropy (or disorder) can be attributed to the result of a progressive evolution of a complex system state from one of low entropy (maximum order) to that of a higher entropy state (maximum disorder) or system equilibrium.

 However within that context of an unfolding state of our universe towards equilibrium, all is not equal or homogeneous throughout.
 Local variation in a global context allows for subsystems to evolve that can run counter at the local level to the general tendency of global overarching processes.
 For example, living systems can locally become more ordered over time by utilising thermodynamic ratchets (negentropy), that harvest energy from their surrounds to reduce their overall entropy and flout the physical laws of the universe that lead to equilibrium.